BMW X3 hybrid reliability & safety rating

 |5 stars (2019)||88%||83%||71%|

-The BMW X3 is a safe car regardless of which drivetrain is chosen, so there's nothing to worry about in this regard.
-However, the most recent Driver Power customer satisfaction survey suggests that the X3 ownership experience as a whole leaves a lot to be desired, with particularly bad ratings for reliability.
+The BMW X3 plug-in is just as safe as the regular X3.
+However, results from the 2022 Driver Power survey suggest that the X3 ownership experience leaves a lot to be desired, with poor ratings for reliability.

 BMW X3 hybrid reliability & problems